blind-oracle/cortex-tenant/README.md

 ## Containerization

 To use the current container you need to overwrite the default configuration file.
-The Docker file uses a environment called `CONFIG_PATH` with the following value: `ENV CONFIG_FILE cortex-tenant.yml`.
+The Docker file uses a environment called `CONFIG_FILE` with the following value: `ENV CONFIG_FILE cortex-tenant.yml`.
 This file get written to the workdir `/data`.

 You can overwrite the default config by starting the container with